-Spokane Oldtimers: Over 30 Years
+Spokane Oldtimers: Nearly 40 Years

 Over the past 60 plus years, Spokane has been a force in the amateur hockey world with teams from the city having won eight national championships.
 That tradition of winning dates back to 1948 when the city scored its first title when the Spokane Flyers won the U.S. Senior championship.
 Just last year the Spokane Chiefs won their second Memorial Cup.

 Inbetween have come victories in another U.S. championship (1950), four Canadian Allan Cups (1970-, 1972, 1976 & 1980) as well as the first Memorial Cup in 1991.
 That winning hockey tradition is remembered and kept alive through the Spokane Oldtimers Hockey Association.

 Back in 1975, a group of former Spokane hockey players got together to organize what would become the Spokane Oldtimers Hockey Association.
 Now, although many of the names have changed, 30 years later the organization is still going strong in the hockey community.